shivannis/xandr-docs-public/xandr-docs/articles/monetize/switching-between-user-accounts.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Switching Between User Accounts
+# Microsoft Monetize - Switching between user accounts

 This will instruct you how use the account switcher to switch between user accounts.